What Are Conjunctions of Concession?

 In addition to meaning 'despite the fact that,' the conjunction 'even if' can also have the added meaning of 'in spite of the possibility that'.
 Here are some examples:

 We will play outside

 The conjunction 'whereas' is used to introduce a clause that presents a contrasting or comparative fact or idea in relation to the main clause.
 Here are a few examples:

 I like foreign holidays,

-The conjunction 'while' can mean like 'whereas' and show the contrast between two facts, but it can also mean as 'although' to indicate that something happens in spite of the fact.
+The conjunction 'while' can be used like 'whereas' to show the contrast between two facts.
+It can also be used like 'although' to indicate that something happens in spite of the fact.
 Here are a few examples:

 We insisted on playing rugby,